-212. IMPROVEMENT OF INSTRUCTION IN ARITHMETIC IN THE ELEMENTARY SCHOOL.
+IMPROVEMENT OF INSTRUCTION IN ARITHMETIC IN 212.
+THE ELEMENTARY SCHOOL.
 Three hours credit.

 Prerequisite, Ed.
-150a or public school teaching experience.
-Selecting what to teach, the grade placement of content, methods and materials of teaching, and means of evaluating achievement.
+150a or public school experience.
+A comprehensive analysis of the meaning theory, developmental method of teaching, what to teach, grade placement of content, methods of instruction with major emphasis on how to bring about insightful learning, tools of instruction including concrete and semi-concrete materials, and means of evaluating achievement.

-§213.
 IMPROVEMENT OF INSTRUCTION IN SOCIAL STUDIES IN THE ELEMENTARY SCHOOL.
 (Credit may be obtained in Education or Social Studies.)
 Three hours credit.